 a'21 Techno Utopia x Post-Digital IgnoranceThe two-month festival brings together over 60 artists and activists from North and West Africa, West Asia and Germany in a decentralized, networked and radically collaborative space on the subject of post-digital ignorance.

-"What does self care mean to you?"“What does self care mean for you?” - we asked the artists and cultural workers of the Oyoun Curators * Lab - and thus brought the Lockdown Residency to life.
+"What does self-care mean to you?""What does self-care mean to you?" - we asked the artists and cultural workers of the Oyoun Curators* Lab - and thus brought the Lockdown Residency to life.

 Cartographies of Affect - in the queer & nowA liturgy of art and the medium, an intense and anti-disciplinary journey through queer migration, including a Bukhurr and Chikhat performance by trans, queer and non-binary people practicing indigenous rituals while telling their stories.